ekilawasim-coder/aienablementPOC/createLLD.md

 ### If unable to access HLD or Figma:

-Retry and then stop execution
+Retry once and if still failing stop execution saying that you are unable to access the HLD / Figma

 **CRITICAL - DO NOT EXECUTE BASED ON ASSUMPTIONS OF HLD OR FIGMA**